yueying-teng/auto_image_annotation_tool/README.md

 5. annotation result will be saved under ```/inception/output``` in a csv with the same name as that of the input video

-6. if aggregated result is need, run the following in ```/inception/scripts```, it will print the top ten most frequent labels with their frequencies from all the frames in the video
+6. if an aggregated result is needed, run the following in ```/inception/scripts```, it will print the top ten most frequent labels for all the frames in the video (normalized by video length)
 ```
 python aggregate_result.py /inception/output/mountain_lake.csv
 ```